cph-cachet/pulmonary_monitor_app/README.md

 1. A **sensing** task wrapped in an app task collecting weather and air quality.
 2. Two types of **survey** tasks collecting demographics and daily symptoms.
 3. Two types of **audio** tasks, collecting sound while the user is coughing and reading.
-4. Two type of **cognitive** tasks, assessing cognitive functioning and finger tapping speed.
+4. One **cognitive** task with two cognitive tests assessing cognitive functioning and finger tapping speed, respectively.

 ### Sensing App Task